VSI Pascal Installation Guide

 Vn.n | In this guide, some version numbers are given as Vn.n.
 When you install VSI Pascal, the actual version number appears on your screen. |

 Chapter 1.
-Preparing to Install VSI Pascal
+Preparing for VSI Pascal Installation

 This chapter discusses the preparations and requirements necessary for installing VSI Pascal.

-recommends that you read the release notes before proceeding with the installation.
-For
+VSI recommends that you read the release notes before proceeding with the installation.
+For information on accessing the release notes, see Section 1.1, ''Reading the Release Notes''.

 During the installation, the system asks whether you have registered the VSI Pascal license and loaded the appropriate PAK.
 Before you start the installation, you must register and load your license for VSI Pascal to be able to run the Installation Verification Procedure (IVP), and for users to be able to run VSI Pascal.